nozerorma/q25pininput/README.md

 **No root required** — it uses the accessibility service only (key-event filtering + clicking PIN-pad nodes).

-> Looking for more KEY2 tweaks (nav-button lock, audio EQ)?
+> Looking for KEY2 tweaks (pin input, nav-button lock, audio EQ)?
 See the companion project **[key2-tweaks](https://github.com/nozerorma/key2-tweaks)**, which also includes this PIN feature.

 ## Build